andredesousa/angular-lighthouse/README.md

 ## Overview

+As a website owner, maximizing your site’s Search Engine Optimization (SEO), accessibility, and performance is of utmost importance.
+However, to tackle these factors as efficiently as possible, it’s crucial to adopt the right tools and techniques.

 Lighthouse analyzes web apps and web pages, collecting modern performance metrics and insights on developer best practices.
 The tool audits the accessibility and SEO of your webpage, with a particular focus on [Core Web Vitals](https://web.dev/i18n/pt/vitals/).
 These metrics have become increasingly important for website owners that want to provide a good user experience and rank higher on Google.
+You can run it via Chrome DevTools, Chrome extension, Node module, or via web User Interface.

+In this project, you will use Lighthouse programmatically with Jest.

 ## Available npm scripts